Using gear tethers for items outside your haul bag

 Fortunately, there’s a Superior System - gear tethers.
 Rather than clipping your gear under the bag, you tie it with the tether attached to the top.
 This allows you to grab the gear tether, and simply pull up whatever you need.

-A tether is simply an 8 mm cord about 15 feet long.
 Tie a figure 8 on a bight in the middle and clip it with a locking carabiner to your main hauling carabiner.
-This gives you two tethers about 7 feet long each.
+This gives you two tethers about 2.5 meters long each.

 And, as long as you’re buying 8 mm cord, you might as well get yourself another 15 feet to use as a docking tether for the actual haul bag, which we cover in this Tip.
 (Ideally the docking cord is a different color from the cords you use for gear tethers, to be sure you don’t accidently release the wrong one.)